-Breast augmentation with implant
+Breast Augmentation with Implants

 Breast augmentation surgeries with an implant attempting to increase the breast size were made as far back as the nineteenth century.
 Today breast enlargement is a widely spread operation.

 Slim women generally have too little tissue of their own for transplantation.
 Then the best method of breast correction is a silicone prosthesis or implant.

 There are numerous kinds of implants.
 We favour soft-touch, shaped models that do not leak.
 We select the implant according to the patient’s breast and chest size as well as her wishes.

 The implants are inserted through incisions in the armpits using an endoscopic technique, thus leaving no visible scarring on the breasts.